qrzn23/min/wip/magick/content.md

 If one were to wake up in a boat on a strange river, it would be rash to conclude that the direction of the one reach visible was that of the whole stream.
 It would help very much if one remembered the bearings of previous reaches traversed before one’s nap.
 It would further relieve one’s anxiety when one became aware that a uniform and constant force was the single determinant of all the flindings of the stream: gravitation.
 We could rejoice “that even the weariest river winds somewhere safe to sea.”

 Liber Thisarb describes a method of obtaining the Magical Memory by learning to remember backwards.
 But the careful practice of Dharana is perhaps more generally useful.
 As one prevents the more accessible thoughts from arising, we strike deeper strata — memories of childhood reawaken.
 Still deeper lies a class of thoughts whose origin puzzles us.
 Sojne of these apparently belong to former incarnations.
-By cultivating these departments of one’s mind we can develop them; we become expert ; we form an organized coherence of these originally disconnected elements ; the faculty grows with astonishing rapidity, once the knack of the business is mastered.
+By cultivating these departments of one’s mind we can develop them; we become expert; we form an organized coherence of these originally disconnected elements ; the faculty grows with astonishing rapidity, once the knack of the business is mastered.

 It is much easier (for obvious reasons) to acquire the Magical Memory when one has been sworn for many lives to reincarnate immediately.
 The great obstacle is the phenomenon called Freudian forgetfulness; that is to say, that, though an unpleasant event may be recorded farthfully enough by the mechanism of the brain, we fall to recall it, or recall it wrong, because it is painful.
 “The Psychopathology of Everyday Life” analyses and illustrates this phenomenon in detail.
 Now, the King of Terrors being Death, it is hard indeed to look it in the face.
 Mankind has created a host of phantastic masks; people talk of “going to heaven”, “passing over”, and so on; banners flaunted from paste-board towers of baseless theories.
 One instinctively flinches from remembering one’s last, as one does from imagining one’s next, death^[This latter is a very valuable practice to perforai.
 See Liber HHH; also read up the Buddhist meditations on the Ten Impurities.].